Tigers' Verlander in search of road revival vs. Royals

 But the numbers can’t be completely ignored.

-Besides hitting .299 against him on the road, opponents have a .533 slugging percentage and .925 WHIP against him on the road.
+Besides hitting .299 against him on the road, opponents have a .533 slugging percentage and .925 OPS against him on the road.
 Eight of the nine home runs off him have been on the road, including three in the fourth inning by the Astros in his last start.

 “I’ll be honest with you, he looks fine to me,” manager Brad Ausmus said.
 “Other than the fact that he’s given up more runs.